isaacnmm/pestpolicy-hugo2XX/content/posts/best-stain-for-red-oak-floors/index.md

 In case you are looking for a perfect oil-based wood stain for your red oak, cabinets, doors, furniture, or trim, this makes an ideal stain for you.
 Built with a deep penetrating effect, you can use it to get high-quality coverage on hardwood floors and moldings.
 However, this is possible in case you are applying the stain on indoor furniture.
 Minwax-70040444 gives you a variety of 28 colors to choose from for your wooden floor.

 Though this stain cannot protect your wood against UV light and harsh weather, it equally serves as a highlighter for your wood surface and can be best used indoors.
 In case you need a long-lasting stain, Minwax deep penetrating effect ensures it seals the surfaces and gives them a long-lasting effect.
-Pros:
-- Durable
-- Translucent
-- Available in 28 various colors
-- For interior use
-- Made in the USA
+Pros: - Durable - Translucent - Available in 28 various colors - For interior use - Made in the USA

-Cons:
-- Cannot be used on exterior surfaces
+Cons: - Cannot be used on exterior surfaces

+> See Also: > Semi-Transparent Deck Stain

 ###  [6.
 Minwax-70009444 Wood Penetrating Finish Stain](https://www.amazon.com/dp/B000BZX5M4/?tag=p-policy-20)